CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowProperties.md

 `func (o *WorkflowWorkflowProperties) HasSupportStatus() bool`

 HasSupportStatus returns a boolean if a field has been set.

+### GetTargetCtxPolicy

+`func (o *WorkflowWorkflowProperties) GetTargetCtxPolicy() string`

+GetTargetCtxPolicy returns the TargetCtxPolicy field if non-nil, zero value otherwise.

+### GetTargetCtxPolicyOk

+`func (o *WorkflowWorkflowProperties) GetTargetCtxPolicyOk() (*string, bool)`

+GetTargetCtxPolicyOk returns a tuple with the TargetCtxPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTargetCtxPolicy

+`func (o *WorkflowWorkflowProperties) SetTargetCtxPolicy(v string)`

+SetTargetCtxPolicy sets TargetCtxPolicy field to given value.

+### HasTargetCtxPolicy

+`func (o *WorkflowWorkflowProperties) HasTargetCtxPolicy() bool`

+HasTargetCtxPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)